itayhubara/EVAR-ED/README.md

 # Evar.pytorch project
-Code was done by Itay Hubara in Pytorch framework
 ## Abstract:
 Objectives: We sought to develop a prediction score with data from the Vascular Quality Initiative (VQI) EVAR in efforts to assist endovascular specialists in deciding whether or not a patient is appropriate for short-stay discharge.
 Background: Small